 Step 6 – Check Everyone’s Head in Your House

 - Lice spread from one child to other family members long before symptoms start so don't wait!

 - Use wet-combing to check everyone in your household for lice and nits.

 - Using the comb instead of your eyes will allow you to find nits that aren't even visible yet, and catch bugs while they're immobilized.

-If you don’t have the time, patience, or expertise to do this yourself (most people don’t!), call LiceDoctors at 800-224-2537.
+If you don’t have the time, patience, or expertise to do this yourself (most people don’t!), call LiceDoctors for lice removal service at 800-224-2537 or book an appointment.
 We exist to help families like yours!